 Test Run

-Test Run is available on most of the node configuration dialogs at the bottom of the pop-up box.
+Test Run is available on most node configuration dialogs at the bottom of the pop-up box.
 This is to quickly ensure the correctness of a task without running the flow.
 Test Run applies to both trigger and action nodes.

-Upto 5 records are handled for a Test Run, but this number differs for each node and can also change based on the task configuration.
+Upto 5 records are handled for a Test Run, but this number differs for each node and can change based on the task configuration.
 For example, Byteline Web Scraper only scrapes 5 records for a list, but with pagination, 2 pages are scraped with 5 records from each page.

 Variable Mapper